Skip to main content

 Consider tectonic plates.
 They get stuck on each other and temporarily absorb the continuing pressure of subsurface movement, but the plates eventually snap back into a sustainable position.
 The result on the earth's surface is often a devastating earthquake or tsunami.
 In the same way, environmental problems can build slowly until they reach a tipping point, when they can cause serious problems for the inhabitants of a region—or the entire planet.

 There isn't much we can do about tectonic plates, but there is plenty we can do to change how we do things here on earth's surface to avoid the consequences of unsustainable activities.
-In his latest book, Plan B 2.0, Lester Brown details the problems we face globally and outlines the steps needed to avoid environmental disaster, the collapse of our economy and, ultimately, the collapse of our civilization.
-In today's Eco-Logical, we reprint part of Chapter 1 of his book.
+In his latest book, Plan B 4.0: Mobilizing to Save Civilization, Lester Brown details the problems we face globally and outlines the steps needed to avoid environmental disaster, the collapse of our economy and, ultimately, the collapse of our civilization.
+He authored the piece below.

 ~ ~ ~